Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The music is consistently praised for its beauty and impressive quality, featuring a cool retro vibe that complements the game’s overall atmosphere.
+The music in the game is widely praised for being beautiful and memorable, featuring a cool retro vibe that complements the overall experience.
+Users consistently highlight the soundtrack as a standout element alongside the graphics and voice acting.

-• “The voice acting and music were incredible and had a cool retro vibe.”
+• “The voice acting and music was incredible and had a cool retro vibe to it.”

 • emotional